 The idea is that by removing or limiting these sugars from your diet, gut health will improve.

-The low-FODMAP diet usually follows a three-step elimination process where you stop eating high FODMAP foods, and slowly reintroduce them one by one to identify which are upsetting your gut.
 High FODMAP foods include dairy products, beans and lentils, and some fruits like apples and pears.
 Low FODMAP foods include meat and eggs, dairy-free products, and grains like quinoa and rice.

-You can find out more information, including a list of high and low FODMAP foods, in our article; The low-FODMAP diet – what is it and what are the benefits?
+You can find out more information, including a list of high and low FODMAP foods, in our article: The low-FODMAP diet – what is it and what are the benefits?

 3. Vegan and vegetarian diets